Getting Started

 Important

-Single-input runs require either --scan-lists/-s (staged scan → GSM) or --tsopt (TSOPT-only).
-Supplying only a single -i without one of these will not trigger a full workflow.
+Single-input runs require either --scan-lists/-s or --tsopt — a bare -i ONE.pdb will not trigger a full workflow.

 Option